-These notes refer to the publication Australia's International Development Assistance, Official Sector Statistical Summary 2016-17.
+These notes refer to the publication Australia's Official Development Assistance, Statistical Summary 2017-18.

 The majority of the Australian Government's aid program is delivered through the Department of Foreign Affairs and Trade (DFAT).
 In Australia, DFAT works in partnership with other government departments (OGD's) to deliver the aid program.